HermanL02/WarwickUniversity-Notes/202309/Lab 3 Backup.md

 ![[Pasted image 20231120155241.png|650]]
 ![[Pasted image 20231120155305.png|650]]
 ## Questions
-4. When visiting these website
+4. When visiting these websites, the 32a website are all pass, and it does not apply any CSP features.
+The 32b contains